nnaumenko/metaf/docs/sphinx/api_reference.rst

 The Group Visitor checks the type of an alternative in :cpp:type:`metaf::Group` and calls a corresponding virtual method for the concrete group type.
 The virtual methods are pure to make sure there is no risk of accidentally missing the handling of a particular group type.

-See :doc:`getting_started` for the tutorial which uses a Visitor.
+See :doc:`tutorial` for the tutorial which uses a Visitor.

 .. cpp:class:: template <typename T> Visitor